SELinuxProject/selinux-notebook/src/seandroid.md

 # name it after the base file name of the pem file.
 #
 # Each tag (section) then allows one to specify any string found in
 # TARGET_BUILD_VARIANT.
-Typcially this is user, eng, and userdebug.
+Typically this is user, eng, and userdebug.
 Another
 # option is to use ALL which will match ANY TARGET_BUILD_VARIANT string.
 #